prometheus/docs/content/docs/operating/storage.md

 * `prometheus_local_storage_memory_chunks`: The current number of chunks held in memory.
 * `prometheus_local_storage_chunks_to_persist`: The number of memory chunks that still need to be persisted to disk.

+PromQL queries that involve a high number of time series will make heavy use of the LevelDB backed indices.
+If you need to run queries of that kind, tweaking the index cache sizes might be required.
+The following flags are relevant:

+* `-storage.local.index-cache-size.label-name-to-label-values`: For regular
+  expression matching.
+* `-storage.local.index-cache-size.label-pair-to-fingerprints`: Increase the
+  size if a large number of time series share the same label pair or name.
+* `-storage.local.index-cache-size.fingerprint-to-metric` and
+  `-storage.local.index-cache-size.fingerprint-to-timerange`: Increase the size if you have a large number of archived time series, i.e. series that have not received samples in a while but are still not old enough to be purged completely.

+You have to experiment with the flag values to find out what helps.
+If a query touches 100,000+ time series, hundreds of MiB might be reasonable.

 ## Crash recovery

 Prometheus saves chunks to disk as soon as possible after they are